lvjhn/draft_ph-wiki-datasets/README.md

 the way or due to changes in the APIs of external libraries used.
 Please use at *your own risk* (at your own discretion).

+### `Helpers`
+This is a single file module that contains function for common operations throughout the project.

 ### `Client`
 The `Client` class is used to download Wikipedia articles and other necessary files for the project.
 It utilizes the `requests` library.